Georges Moulaert: Early years (1875–1901)

 Georges Brunon Joseph Marie Moulaert was born in Bruges, Belgium, on 19 May 1875.

-His father was a doctor, and the family as well to do.
+His father was a doctor, and the family was well to do.

 He studied the classics in school, then entered the Royal Military School in 1892.

 He became a 2nd lieutenant of the engineers on 22 December 1894, based in Antwerp at the Compagnie special des Pontonniers et des torpilleurs (Special pontoon and torpedo boat company).

 Moulaert became a member of Antwerp's "Club africain", where he met colonials who had returned to the country.

 He decided to enter the service of the Congo Free State, and was accepted after an interview with Charles Liebrechts, secretary general of the Interior Department of the Free State.

 He was seconded to the Military Cartographic Institute, used by the Belgian state to make soldiers available to King Leopold II's private colony.

 Three of his brothers also spent time in the Congo, including Julien Moulaert and Maurice Moulaert.